grab/engineering-blog/_posts/2024-01-26-rethinking-streaming-processing-data-exploration.md

 ## Need for a more dynamic table schema derivation process <a id="need-for-dynamic-table-schema"></a>

-For the Data End Users performing data exploration on Online Data, we see a need for these users to derive the associated Data Definition Language (“DDL”) associated with a Kafka stream in an earlier stage of the data journey.
-Within Grab, even though the Kafka streams are all transmitted in [Protobuf](https://protobuf.dev/){:target="_blank"} format and are thus structured, both the schema and the corresponding DDL changes over time as new fields are added.
+For the Data End Users performing data exploration on Online Data, we see a need for these users to derive the Data Definition Language (“DDL”) associated with a Kafka stream at an earlier stage of the data journey.
+Within Grab, even though Kafka streams are transmitted in [Protobuf](https://protobuf.dev/){:target="_blank"} format and are thus structured, both the schema and the corresponding DDL changes are added over time as new fields.
 Typically, the data producer (service owners) and the data engineers responsible for the data ingestion pipeline coordinate to perform such updates.
-Since the data analysts/scientists as Data End Users are not involved in such schema update processes nor do they directly interact with the data producers, many of them find discovery of changes to current schema of Kafka streams an issue.
-Granted that this is an issue our metadata platform is actively solving using [Datahub](https://datahubproject.io/){:target="_blank"}, we have hope to also solve the challenge by being able to derive the DDL more dynamically within the tooling, for data exploration on Online Data to reduce friction.
+Since the  Data End Users are not involved in such schema update processes nor do they directly interact with the data producers, many of them find the discovery of changes in the current Kafka stream schema an issue.
+Granted that this is an issue our metadata platform is actively solving using [Datahub](https://datahubproject.io/){:target="_blank"}, we hope to also solve the challenge by being able to derive the DDL more dynamically within the tooling, for data exploration on Online Data to reduce friction.

 <div class="post-image-section"><figure>
   <img src="/img/rethinking-streaming-processing-data-exploration/figure-6-derive-schema-kafka-data.png" alt="" style="width:100%"><figcaption align="middle">Figure 6.
 Common functions to derive DDL of a Kafka Stream in SQL. <br>Note: All variable names, schema, values, and other details used in this article are only created for use as examples.</figcaption>